Medically reviewed by Drugs.com. Last updated on Jul 9, 2019.

 Blood pressure, heart rate

 Teratogenic effects have not been observed in animal reproduction studies.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience nausea, abdominal pain, fatigue, constipation, diarrhea, lack of appetite, loss of strength and energy, flushing, or sweating a lot.
-Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), tachycardia, severe headache, dizziness, passing out, vision changes, or abnormal heartbeat (HCAHPS).
+Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin), fast heartbeat, severe headache, dizziness, passing out, vision changes, or abnormal heartbeat (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.